AntibodyEngineers/2025-Antibodies-and-AI/RFAntibody-notes.md

   ```bash
   apt-get update && apt-get install -y less
   ```
-> another software must be installed in the container as well
+> any other software must be installed in the container as well

 11. **Copy `rfdiffusion_inference.py` to the source directory**
 > [!IMPORTANT]